Like diagnosis, the treatment of Lyme disease is controversial.

 So who can treat me?

 Ideally, a Lyme patient will acquire a diagnosis and receive treatment from a Lyme-literate practitioner who refers to the endorsed guidelines below, instead of the Department of Health’s DSCATT Clinical Pathway.
+But the reality is, these practitioners are rare.

 Contact us – we’ll help you find a suitable practitioner.